Dave Grohl says he's father to a new daughter outside his 21-year marriage

 Dave Grohl says he’s father to a new daughter outside his 21-year marriage

-LOS ANGELES (AP) — Dave Grohl says he recently fathered a daughter outside his marriage of 21 years marriage to Jordyn Blum, with whom he has three older daughters.
+LOS ANGELES (AP) — Dave Grohl says he recently fathered a daughter outside his 21-year marriage to Jordyn Blum, with whom he has three older daughters.

 “I’ve recently become the father of a new baby daughter, born outside of my marriage.
 I plan to be a loving and supportive parent to her,” the Foo Fighters front man and former Nirvana drummer said Tuesday in an Instagram post.
 “I love my wife and my children, and I am doing everything I can to regain their trust and earn their forgiveness.
 We’re grateful for your consideration toward all the children involved, as we move forward together.”